gradle/guides/README.md

     # The command above will create a directory named `build/new-guide-repositories/creating-java-projects`
     cd build/new-guide-repositories/creating-java-projects

+In case the guide name contains non-alpha characters under than spaces, dashes and underscores used `--guide-repo-name` to specify a reposiotry name that is GitHub safe.

 In order for this to work a Github personal authentication token must be supplied.
 The token must have `repo` scope.
 It is passed as a project property called `gradle.guides.authToken`.
 This can be setup in the `gradle.properties` file or supplied via the command line using `-Pgradle.guides.authToken=<GITHUB-TOKEN>`.

 You might want to consider adding two more (optional) properties: